VU-Kevin-coder/privacy-lens-chrome-extension/README.md

 ## License
 This project is licensed under the MIT License.

-Made with ❤️ by Your Name
+Made with ❤️ by Kevin